ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. The supervisor authenticates with locally stored biometric and with the results.
    * On successful authentication, the actioned packets are removed from the ‘-Re-register’ list.
    * On unsuccessful authentication, the user can retry his authentication with the same or a different biometric

+#### D. Authenticated registrations report (WIP)
+The system allows the supervisor to view a report of approved registrations for the past 15 days.

 # 2. Booking Data Sync